tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

 ## Render HTML Strings

-From the previous lesson, you probably recall that you can send HTML strings to your browser in the following manner:
+By now, you already know that you can send HTML strings to your browser in the following manner:

 ```python
 # app.py